Model Test Shoot Guide 2024

 Mood Board For A Test Shoot

 If you’re planning a model test shoot as a photographer, one of the first things you want to do is have an idea in mind for what you would like the photoshoot to actually entail.
-This is necessary ahead of time in order to present your idea to the agency you are working with and to find the right creatives to work with on your test shoot.

 That is, if you plan on collaborating with a hair stylists, makeup artist, or wardrobe stylist.
 A mood board doesn’t have to be anything super complex.
 It can be something as simple as a white wall, jeans and a natural light studio environment.
-After that initial spark or mood board is created, you can expand the details quickly.

 It’s important to note that you will need to create a mood board for your shoot that presents your idea in a visual way.
 It should be easy for the team and everyone involved on your shoot to understand what the look and feel of the shoot is that you have in your head.